-Amendments to the City's Zoning Ordinance are required to address the definition of family, residential care facilities, and reasonable accommodation procedures.
+Amendments to the City's Zoning Ordinance are required to address the definition of family, large residential care facilities (for more than six persons), and reasonable accommodation procedures.

 The Housing Element includes an action to amend the Zoning Ordinance to address the definition of family, residential care facilities, and reasonable accommodation procedures.